Mount Your Weather Station Sensors: 9 Most Effective Ways

 Things You Need To Consider Before Mounting Your Weather Station Sensors

 - Anemometer: the wind speed/direction sensor is sensitive to obstructions.
-Hence, choose rooftop or a high place to install it where you could elevate it the sensor higher than its surroundings.
+Hence, choose a rooftop or a high place to install it where you could elevate the sensor higher than its surroundings.

 - Hygrometer: the humidity sensor must be kept away from evaporation sources such as irrigated lawns or pools.

 - Rain gauge: the rain gauge should be installed in an open place where it could effectively measure precipitation.